ApiLogicServer/Docs/docs/Tech-AI.md

     from_parent=models.Product.UnitPrice)
 ```

 Observe rules are declared in Python.
 Given IDE services for code completion, this is using Python as a DSL (Domain Specific Language).
+You can paste the code above into `logic/declare_logic.py` (you will need to adjust tabs).

 &nbsp;